-As requested by BAWSCA, the resolution Council adopted in September authorizes BAWSCA to negotiate amendments related only to the provisions described in the previous section.
-As mentioned above, staff received regular briefings on the negotiations and is supportive of the proposed WSA amendments.
+As requested by BAWSCA, the delegation of authority resolution Council adopted in September 2018 authorizes BAWSCA to negotiate amendments related only to the provisions described in the previous section.
+As mentioned above, staff received regular briefings on the negotiations and is recommending approval of the seven proposed WSA amendments.
 However, an issue that is not directly related to the proposed amendments surfaced during the negotiations and has raised concerns.